CtrlK

 Distinctiveness Conflict Risk

-Cover letters for journal submissions is a fairly specific niche, but the vague 'job' term could overlap with resume/CV skills or general writing skills.
-More specificity would reduce conflict risk.
+Cover letters for journal submissions and jobs is a reasonably specific niche, but could overlap with general writing/document generation skills or resume-building skills without clearer trigger terms.

 2 / 3